ginolhac/rescueMisReadIndex/README.md

 	    -2 <second read input fastq filename> (gziped or not) -t do not ouput result files, only stats files to see how much you could recover with a set of options -p prefix, useful is you don't have rights to write in the folder where the inputs files are.
-MUST finish by a slash
+A slash will added if not supplied

 An example of effective run with an output prefix: